zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/community-programs/community-programs-workflows/startups-program-workflows.md

 Then, in **Salesforce**:

-1. Open lead / contact in the Zendesk ticket
+1. Open lead / contact in the Service Desk ticket
 2. Ctrl F "Startups Program Status"
 3. Change to "Qualified" Seed Y1